 EXTERNAL ASSESSMENT – 60%

-Paper 1: 20% 40 multiple‐choice questions on the core & AHL.
+Paper 1: 25% 40 multiple‐choice questions on the core topics covered in the SL and HL curriculum.

-The course allows students to develop practical skills and techniques and to increase facility in the use of design.
-It also allows students to develop interpersonal skills, and information and communication technology skills, which are essential in modern scientific endeavour and are important life-enhancing, transferable skills in their own right.
+It also allows students to develop their interpersonal skills, information, and communication technology skills, which are essential in modern scientific endeavour and are important life-enhancing, transferable skills in their own right.

 Be proficient in the use of vector based, pixel based and CAD based software applications

-Display unbiased, curious, investigative and active attitude towards seeking knowledge and understanding independently
+Display unbiased, curious, investigative and active attitude towards seeking knowledge and understanding independently.

 Standard Level